Module 32: Upper Extremity IV – Wrist and Hand

 Muscles of the Hand

 *NOTE – The table below contains the same information from M30.
-However, now the only bones presented are the radius, ulna, carpals, metacarpals, and phalanges.
+However, now the only bones presented are the radius, ulna, carpals, metacarpals,

 |BONES AND BONY MARKINGS OF THE FOREARM WRIST AND HAND

 ||Proximal row – most lateral (most common carpal bone fractured)|